 Do you have what it takes to be a literacy specialist?
 The following are all very valuable in this role:

 - A desire to serve and help others

 - Flexibility and tolerance

 - A love of teaching and passing on skills to others

 - Good communication skills

 - The ability to organise and manage people

 - Enthusiasm for learning new languages and cultures

 - Talent in art or graphics

 You may have some of these skills and characteristics already.
 Others can be learnt over time.
-The training offered by the Centre for Linguistics, Translation and Literacy will give you the tools you need in linguistics, culture learning and literacy project management.
+The training offered by the School of Language and Scripturewill give you the tools you need in linguistics, culture learning and literacy project management.